Share KeePass Passwords with your Team of multiple users

-Enforcing sign in through a partner can be great for managing everyday user sign in but in some instances we may want for admin users to have an exception and be able to sign in directly to the Password Server.
+Enforcing sign-in through a partner can be great for managing everyday user sign-in but in some instances we may want allow exceptions for admin users to be able to sign-in directly to the Password Server.

 - User and Roles > Policies > New or Edit Policy > Authentication Policy

-In order to login locally and bypass SSO Partner sign-in, you will need to access to the direct sign-in URL which will look something like this:
+In order to login locally and bypass SSO Partner sign-in, you will first need to make the policy exceptions above, then you can access the direct sign-in URL:

 Replacing the localhost value with the correct server domain.